honeybadger26/otree_rule-following-as-signal/README.md

 - Thank you
 	- change reference from Euros to dollars
 - Various applications have names like "thesis", "thesis-instructions", etc. This is redundant and distracting.
 Can we do a global change to wherever "thesis" occurs in a program name, change it to "rfas" (rule following as signal)?
 [TH: Why do we still have folders for "thesis_debriefing" etc?]
 [Simon: Not sure what's going on here.
 These folders must be generated somehow as they aren't checked into the git repo...]
 [Toby: Ah, ok, I'll ignore/delete.]
+- Where are we at with Part 2?
+I can't see code for it...?
+[Simon: As discussed this is done, but hard to clearly see.
+Under `rfas/models.py` there are PTx_NUM_ROUNDS variables which you can use to change the number of rounds of each part]

 ---

 # Todo - Toby

 - Consent page/Explanatory statement
-	- Consent page needs updated contact information
+	- Consent page needs updated contact information @done
-	- Reference to Euros need to be replaced with dollars throughout
+	- Reference to Euros need to be replaced with dollars throughout @done
-	- Reference to earning credits needs to be removed.
+	- Reference to earning credits needs to be removed. @done
-- Payments: why is the baseline payment 6.50, when the MAXIMUM the selector can earn appears to be 5?
-That seems to ruin any incentive to pick a good partner...
-Or do they add earnings across parts  1 and 2?
-- Instructions page
-	- Part 1
-		- Stage 2
-			- Is it clear that groups remain the same for all 15 rounds?
-Should it be made more explicit?
+	- Clarify are participants paid for 1 round from EACH part, or 1 round from either part?
 - Payment info page
 	- Update based on whether using PayID or other method
+	- Add breakdown of payment info to final screen.
+Explain which rounds were selected.